dariooddenino/purescript-record-prefix/README.md

 # Purescript-Record-Prefix

-A library to add prefixes to records' fields.
+A library to add prefixes to records' labels.

 ## Example